Enhancing the Reliability of Segment Anything Model for Auto-Prompting Medical Image Segmentation with Uncertainty Rectification: Experiments

+All of our experiments are conducted using an NVIDIA A100 GPU.
 Following the settings in \cite{MedLSAM}, we randomly select five scans as support images for both datasets.
 For each organ in these scans, we compute the maximum and minimum coordinates and take the average of the coordinates and features across the support images to generate an average representation of latent coordinates and feature extreme points for auto-prompting.
 Specifically, the voxel spacing of input images is re-scaled to $3\times3\times3$ $mm^{3}$ with cropping patch sizes of $64\times64\times64$ pixels.
-We extend the 3D bounding box obtained from localization by [2, 10, 10] pixels in the z, x, and y directions, respectively to ensure that the targeted organ was completely encapsulated within the box.
+The 3D bounding box obtained from localization is extended by [2, 10, 10] pixels in the z, x, and y directions, respectively to ensure that the targeted organ is completely encapsulated within the box.
 For data preprocessing, we perform the same procedure as described in \cite{MedSAM}, which includes adjusting the slice resolution to 3 × 1024 × 1024 and normalizing all images to the range [-500, 1000] as this range effectively encompasses most tissues.
 In addition to the automatic localization to generate prompts, we also conduct a series of experiments for manual prompting-based interactive segmentation, which are simulated based on the ground truth.
 To mimic the potential inaccuracies in manually drawn bounding boxes, we introduce a random perturbation of 0-20 pixels.
-In our experiments, we use the Dice Similarity Coefficient (DSC) as the evaluation metric of the segmentation task.
+In our experiments, we use the Dice Similarity Coefficient (DSC) as the evaluation metric of the segmentation task, which is one of the most commonly used evaluation metric for image segmentation to measure the degree of pixel-wise overlap between the segmentation results and the ground truth.
+Higher DSC indicate better segmentation performance.
+The calculation is defined as follows: